Imperfect detectors for adversarial tasks with applications to quantum key distribution: Squashing maps and noise channels

 The existence of such a channel is often sufficient to simplify the analysis for applications such as entanglement verification \cite{moroder_entanglement_2010} and QKD.
 Intuitively, this is because the noise channel can be `given' to the adversary.
 For example, in QKD the security of a protocol using noisy POVM $\infPOVM[\dB,\loss]$ would directly follow from the security of a protocol using ideal POVM $\infPOVM$ along with the existence of a noise channel (See Lemma 6 from Ref.~\cite{nahar_postselection_2024} for a proof).

-However, we were unable to generically construct a noise channel acting on the full Fock space.
+Sometimes it is difficult to generically construct a noise channel acting on the full Fock space.
 Thus, to simplify our task we make use of squashing maps \cite{gittsovich_squashing_2014, zhang_security_2021}.
-The general framework that we employ is shown in \Cref{fig:setOfEquivalences}.
+The general framework, including the use of squashing maps is shown in \Cref{fig:setOfEquivalences}.

 Each equivalence is an equivalence of quantum-to-classical measurement channels. \begin{itemize} \item We start by considering a generic detection setup that uses threshold detectors with dark counts and loss.
 Additionally, we allow for some classical post-processing $\Msq'$.
 We elaborate more on this choice later. \item Equivalence (i) follows from the fact that dark counts can be modelled as a classical post-processing $\PPdb$ as described in \Cref{subsec:DCPP}. \item Part of our task is to show that equivalence (ii) holds for some choice of $\Mdc$ and a fixed $\Msq$, as discussed in detail in \cref{subsubsec:swapPPCond}. \item Equivalence (iii) assumes that there exists a squashing model \cite{gittsovich_squashing_2014,zhang_security_2021} for the particular detection setup being considered together with the specific $\Msq$ fixed through equivalence (ii).
 Although, the simple squashers described in Ref.~\cite{gittsovich_squashing_2014} have been shown to exist only under some restrictions on the detection setup, the flag-state squasher \cite{zhang_security_2021} and the weight-preserving flag-state squasher (WPFSS) \cite[Lemma 7]{nahar_postselection_2024} always exist for detection setups using threshold detectors. \item It is then left to show that equivalence (iv) holds, which is discussed in detail in \cref{subsubsec:noiseChannelCond}. \end{itemize}